Skip to content

 a relative path provided.
 The next subsections are summarizing the absolute path calculation of the different path and file options.

 The current working directory (CWD) is the directory from where you run Skyscraper.
-The absolute path is computed as <CWD>/<option-value> for these CLI options and their values:
+The absolute path is computed as <CWD>/<parameter-value> for these CLI parameters and their values:

 -a <artwork.xml>